Penrith, Cumbria: Later medieval period: Normans and Plantagenets

 Strickland shared power in Penrith with the Neville family, which had been promoted in the North by Richard II of England to offset the influence of the Percies.
-In 1396, Ralph Neville, 1st Earl of Westmorland and his wife Joan gained the manors of Penrith and Castle Sowerby: windows in St Andrew's Church may depict the Nevilles along with Richard II.
-Ralph probably started building Penrith Castle, which was continued by his son, Richard Neville, 5th Earl of Salisbury, father of Richard Neville, 16th Earl of Warwick, the "Kingmaker", whose death in the Battle of Barnet in 1471 led Edward IV of England to grant the Castle and Penrith manors to Richard of Gloucester, the future Richard III, to keep them Yorkist.
-Richard III used Penrith as a base against the Scots and to promote a Yorkist "affinity" in the area to offset Lancastrian loyalties at nearby Brougham, Appleby (Clifford) and Greystoke (Baron Greystoke) and elsewhere.
-Tradition has Richard staying in what is now Dockray Hall (once the Gloucester Arms) during building work on the castle.
+In 1396, Ralph Neville, 1st Earl of Westmorland, and his wife Joan gained the manors of Penrith and Castle Sowerby: windows in St Andrew's Church may depict the Nevilles along with Richard II.
+Ralph probably started building Penrith Castle, which was continued by his son, Richard Neville, 5th Earl of Salisbury, father of Richard Neville, 16th Earl of Warwick, the "Kingmaker".
+The latter's death in the Battle of Barnet in 1471 led Edward IV of England to grant the Castle and Penrith manors to Richard of Gloucester, the future Richard III, in order to keep them Yorkist.
+Richard used Penrith as a base against the Scots and to promote a Yorkist "affinity" in the area to offset Lancastrian loyalties at nearby Brougham and Appleby (Clifford) and Greystoke (Baron Greystoke) and elsewhere.
+Tradition (with no firm evidence) has Richard staying in what is now Dockray Hall (once the Gloucester Arms) during building work on the castle.
 The latter was more of a palace than a military stronghold, with a chantry chapel endowed by Richard.

 Early modern period (1485–1714)

 Tudor period

 The Tudor period saw the centralising tendencies of the Yorkist government continued.
 The English Reformation, economic and social progress, educational change, the rise of the non-noble landed gentry and the depredations of the plague all affected Tudor England, and Penrith was no exception.

-The eclipse of the Nevilles and Percies by the end of the Wars of the Roses opened the field for families such as the Cliffords, the Dacres and the Musgraves to jostle for position in the North (including those of the Sheriff of Cumberland, the Warden of the West March and the keeper of Penrith Castle).
+The eclipse of the Nevilles and Percies by the end of the Wars of the Roses opened the field for families such as the Cliffords, the Dacres and the Musgraves to jostle for positions of power in the North (including those of the Sheriff of Cumberland, the Warden of the West March and the keeper of Penrith Castle).